daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 ##### Retrieval

-Recall that we created two summaries for each user profile where we summarized, _mutually exclusively_, each user's profile and their partner preferences.
+Recall that we created two summaries for each user that were _mutually exclusive_.
-To compute an initial set of candidates for a given user, we query the Chroma _collection_ with a given user's **partner preference summary** and specify the hard filter based on the user's partner preference gender and sexuality _metadata_.
+To compute an initial set of candidates for a given user, we queried the Chroma _collection_ with a given user's **partner preferences summary** and specified a hard filter based on the user's partner preferences gender and sexuality _metadata_.
 Under the hood, Chroma executes a similarity / distance lookup on the embedded query text and returns the closest `n_results` or neighbors sorted by ascending distance.
 Choosing a distance metric and an appropriate value for the number of neighbors are hyperparameters which can be tuned to the use case.
-We configured Chroma to use _cosine_ distance and return the 25 closest neighbors.
+We configured Chroma to use _cosine_ distance and to return the 25 closest neighbors.

 ##### Ranking

 The retrieved set of candidate user profiles for a given user can naively be surfaced as matches for human feedback but some of those candidates may be better matches than others.
-Borrowing from graph theory, we defined users as nodes and directed weighted edges as match-affinity between them.
-We built the graph by adding retrieval-distance weighted edges for every user-candidate pair of nodes connecting a query user to that user's retrieved candidate set.
+Borrowing from graph theory, we built a graph by treating users as nodes and adding retrieval-distance weighted edges for every user-candidate pair of nodes connecting a query user to that user's retrieved candidate set.

-We defined compatibility as a bidirectional connection where a retrieved candidate user's retrieved set of candidates includes the query user.
+We defined compatibility as a bidirectional connection between two users where a retrieved candidate user's retrieved set of candidates includes the query user.
 These candidates, that point back to query user, are ranked higher than those that don't.
 This can be thought of as one level of breadth-first search.